looten/yocto-qemu-playground/poky/documentation/ref-manual/terms.rst

      repository results in a local Git repository whose top-level folder is also named "poky".

-     While it is not recommended that you use tarball extraction to set up the Source Directory, if you do, the top-level directory name of the Source Directory is derived from the Yocto Project release tarball.
+     While it is not recommended that you use tarball expansion to set up the Source Directory, if you do, the top-level directory name of the Source Directory is derived from the Yocto Project release tarball.
-     For example, downloading and unpacking poky tarballs from :yocto_dl:`/releases/yocto/&DISTRO_REL_TAG;/`
+     For example, downloading and unpacking
+     :yocto_dl:`/releases/yocto/&DISTRO_REL_TAG;/&YOCTO_POKY;.tar.bz2`
-     results in a Source Directory whose root folder is named poky.
+     results in a Source Directory whose root folder is named ``&YOCTO_POKY;``.

      It is important to understand the differences between the Source Directory created by unpacking a released tarball as compared to cloning ``git://git.yoctoproject.org/poky``.
 When you unpack a
-     tarball, you have an exact copy of the files based on the time of release --- a fixed release point.
+     tarball, you have an exact copy of the files based on the time of release - a fixed release point.
 Any changes you make to your local files in the Source Directory are on top of the release and will remain local only.
 On the other hand, when you clone the ``poky`` Git repository, you have an active development repository with access to